Sathiyan2114/DataSpark_GlobalElectronics/README.md

 The objective of this project is to:

--Enhance customer satisfaction
+Enhance customer satisfaction
--Optimize business operations
+Optimize business operations
--Provide actionable insights to drive growth
+Provide actionable insights to drive growth

--Key components include:
+Key components include:

 Data Cleaning: Ensuring the dataset is accurate and ready for analysis.
 EDA: Analyzing key trends and uncovering patterns in the data.